Salt Lake City vacation rentals

 Winter brings a blast of energy to town, as there are 11 ski resorts in the surrounding mountains, including some of the nation’s best.
 You can go snowshoeing or cross-country skiing on the resort trails in winter, and during summer, the ski runs turn into hiking and biking paths.
 At Bryce Canyon, four hours south, you’ll see incredible red rock hoodoos and sandstone spires.
 Arches National Park, three hours to the southeast, is a natural wonder of eroded sandstone towers and balanced rocks.

-When is the best time to stay in a vacation rental in Salt Lake City?
+The best time to stay in a vacation rental in Salt Lake City

 Thanks to its high elevation and dry climate, Salt Lake City’s climate tends toward the dramatically beautiful, with sunny, clear summers and snow-covered winters.